vbrunell/twitterbot/README.md

 Next, simply open a terminal, navigate to the Python scripts, and type:

 * `python wordBot.py` to run the bot.
 It will tweet your word definition to the account attached to your key.
 * `python word.py` to view the output of the Wordnik API examples.

+# Scheduling the bot

+To schedule the bot to execute regularly you can use [crontab](http://www.computerhope.com/unix/ucrontab.htm) on Linux/Unix or set up a [scheduled task](https://www.drupal.org/node/31506) in Windows.